cacontad/SeedScripts/README.md

 ## Matlab Function Descriptions:
-All Matlab Scripts are contained in the *Matlab* folder. validation.m - Model against published experimental data. post_processing.m - sampling and remove thermodynamically infeasible internal cycles in the flux distributions from the sampling.
+All Matlab Scripts are contained in the *Matlab* folder.
+Validation_XXX.m - Model against published experimental data for C08 and W05.
+post_processing.m - sampling and remove thermodynamically infeasible internal cycles in the flux distributions from the sampling.
 Models folder - C08 and W05 Cotyledon models